 • Canada Child Benefit top-up,

 Answer a few simple questions to create a personalized list of financial benefits that could be available based on your specific circumstances.

 Why leave home?
 Check the link for a list of grocery stores and pharmacies that offer shopping and home delivery.

 If you require medications, plan ahead.
 Check to see if you can obtain a larger supply of your medication if safe and consult with your pharmacy for home delivery options.

 Garden Fresh Box is a low cost food purchasing program with pickup sites throughout Lambton County.
 The Garden Fresh Box Program continues to accept orders.
 For a location near you, call LPH at 519-383-8331 ext.
 3111.

 Meals on Wheels offers nutritious meals delivered as frozen entrees, soups and desserts and are available for delivery throughout rural Lambton County.

 Food Banks largely continue to be open.
 Find a food bank near you to reach out and learn about extra precautions they may be taking.

 Humans are social.
-So even though we know quarantine and isolation is helping keep others safe, it can still be challenging.
+Even though quarantine and isolation are helping keep others safe, it can still be challenging.
 We may experience a variety of emotions such as fear, guilt, anger, frustration, or even relief.
 Sleep may also be difficult.
-Here are just some of the things you can do to help stay mentally healthy during your time.
+Here are some ways you can stay mentally healthy during this time:

 • Take breaks from watching, reading, or listening to news stories, including social media.
 Seek credible information from Lambton Public Health and other public health sources and limit it to a few times a day.